-Hotspots are great for taking paragraphs or bullet lists of text and turning them into more interactive content.
+Hotspots are great for taking paragraphs or bulleted lists of text and turning them into more interactive content.

 Text metaphors